mccurdyc/www/content/book/2019-07-18-managers-path.md

 book-authors: ["Camille Fournier"]
 ---

+> Managing teams is a series of complex black boxes interacting with other complex
+> black boxes. -@skamille

 This post is not a comprehensive review or summary of The Manager's Path, but rather my interpretation of the key takeaways for me _at this point_ (two-years in) in my career as a software engineer at a hyper-growth company.
 As I've said before, I read a lot